Additive functionals of exclusion processes from non-equilibrium

-Consider the weakly asymmetric simple exclusion processes on one-dimensional torus.
-We prove that the scaling limit of non-equilibrium fluctuation of the occupation time at the origin is Gaussian.
+Consider the weakly asymmetric simple exclusion processes on the one-dimensional torus.
+We study the non-equilibrium fluctuation of a class of additive functionals, and show that its scaling limit is a Gaussian process.
 The proof is mainly based on the results obtained and techniques developed by Jara and Menezes [Non-equiliburim fluctuations of interacting particle systems, Preprint].

 \keywords{Non-equilibrium fluctuations, occupation time, exclusion processes}